 “About 40% of all travelers are affected by the unpleasant disturbances of the digestive tract between the third and the ninth day of travel.”
 (Travel Guide Marrakech, 2019)

-As it states, it’s basically impossible to identify exactly when and where you have got the infection since the consequences can appears from the third to the ninth day, and sometimes can appear once arrival at home.
+As per the statements, it’s tough to remember and identify the location and start of the infection.
+But, most of the time, consequences appear from the third to the ninth day and sometimes can appear once arrival at home.

 As the Laboratoire de Microbiologie in France in their Review Staphylococcus aureus and food poisoning mentions: “The pathogenesis of bacteria causing food-borne poisoning depends on their capacity to produce toxins after ingestion” it’s almost impossible to isolate where the focus came from.